San Marcos Growers LogoSan Marcos Growers

 Fuchsia boliviana 'Alba' is a cultivar with the white or pale pink floral tube while the straight species with red floral tubes, is the natural form native to cool cloud forests in the Andes mountains of southern Peru, Bolivia and northern Argentina.
 The name for the genus honors the German botanist Leonhart Fuchs (1501–1566) and the specific epithet is a reference the collection location in Bolivia by M. Roelz of the plant that the French botanist Élie Abel Carrière described as Fuchsia boliviana in 1876 in Revue Horticole.
 For some reason this name was considered illegitimate and modern taxonomical databases consider this name synonymous with Fuchsia sanctae-rosae, which was described by Carl Ernst Otto Kuntze twelve years later in 1898 in Revisio Generum Plantarum.
 For convenience's sake and because most know this plant by the name Fuchsia boliviana, we continue to list it as such.

-This information about Fuchsia boliviana 'Alba' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Fuchsia boliviana 'Alba' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.